 - New Town

-Located between the Watergate and the St. George’s Gate of the Fort Williams and near to the New bridge of Kolkata.
+Located between the Watergate and the St. George’s Gate of the Fort Williams and near to the New Bridge of Kolkata.

-From New Bridge or say from Princep ghat I walked along many Ghats like Babu ghat in between and reached Howrah bridge and my phone showed that I have walked for approx. 4km, and on that particular day a total of 12kms and this is the thing I talked about in my previous post Test your feet is the best way to see the unseen.
+From New Bridge or say from Princep ghat I walked along many Ghats like Babu ghat in between and reached Howrah bridge and my phone showed that I have walked for approx. 4km, and on that particular day, a total of 12kms, which I talked about in my previous post.
+So testing your feet is the best way to see the unseen.

-City Centre 2
+City Centre 2 Kolkata

 The timings for Summers are –

-For Winters –
+The timings For Winters are –

-But as we say “every city has some surprises for you” And that’s it from the land of babu ’s, the city of joy – The Kolkata.
+But as we say, “every city has some surprises for you,” And that’s it from the city of joy – The Kolkata city.